TasvirChi/clients-generator/sources/cli/README.md

 ```
 $BASEDIR is the prefix in which you wish to install the clientlibs

-$SERVICE_URL is the Kaltura API edge point, for instance www.kaltura.com if working against Kaltura's SaaS
+$SERVICE_URL is the Borhan API edge point, for instance www.borhan.com if working against Borhan's SaaS

-$PARTNER_ID is your Kaltura partner ID
+$PARTNER_ID is your Borhan partner ID

 $ADMIN_SECRET is your partner ID's admin_secret which can be found by going to:

-KMC->Settings->Integration Settings
+BMC->Settings->Integration Settings

 or by making the following DB query: